ozalgun/RocketLandingPlatform/README.md

                             );
 ```

 Or you can inject the dependency via constructor injection.
-Firstly add "LandingChecker" service as "Singlton" e on Startup:
+Firstly add "LandingChecker" service as "Singelton" e on Startup:

 ```cs
  services.AddSingleton(_ =>new LandingChecker(platformWtih: int, platformHeight: int ,landingPlatformStartPositionX: int,landingPlatformStartPositionY ));